 Construction Quantity Surveyor

-Byrne Bros. is working with major contractors and professional bodies to develop a plan to convert existing apprenticeship frameworks and to develop new standards as requested by employers.
+Byrne Bros. worked with major contractors and professional bodies to develop a plan to convert existing apprenticeship frameworks and to develop new standards as requested by employers.
 This is a result of the government’s reforms which require employer groups to develop new apprenticeship standards and assessment plans.
 The process involves creating / submitting new standards, assessment plans and funding schedules to Government, Skills Funding Agency (SFA) and Business Innovation and Skills Department (BIS).